exactly-once/workshop/Exercise-11/README.md

 - Invert the `if` statement in the beginning of the method and remove `else` branch (the one that does the logging).
 - Move the `PublishWithId` statements up to the business logic part, between `order.ProcessedMessages.Add` and `orderRepository.Store`.
 - Replace the deterministic ID generation with `Guid.NewGuid()`.
 We are storing these IDs once generated so we don't need to be deterministic any more.
 - Replace the `context.PublishWithId` calls with `order.OutgoingMessages.Add(messageId, messageObject)`.
 The handler now just stores the outgoing messages.
-The behavior is going to push them out.

 After these changes your business logic should be correctly _storing_ the outgoing messages.
 But it does not yet send them out.
 For that we need to add the _dispatching_ code below.
 Here's how it should look: